raoshilpa/rewritingGoodPlaceFinale/README.md

 We can use the images as an extra parameter to determine our new script's sentence structure (i.e determining the sentence recipes).

-In addition to using the "emotions of images" to create the script's new sentences, we can also come up with some cool randomized algorithm to do whatever. maybe like every 3rd+x sentence is a pensive sentence, every e^yth sentence is an angry one, etc.